How Not to Extract Information From Black Holes: Cosmic Censorship as a Guiding Principle: How Charged Black Holes Evaporate

-It is likely that the Kim-Wen model would not give the same behavior since for large black holes, we would expect that the standard picture of Hawking radiation as blackbody holds (any deviation from the Planck spectrum would be small -- note that even the Hiscock-Weems model is not exactly thermal due to the Schwinger term), namely temperature governs the species of Hawking particles that can be emitted.
-As the black hole becomes very small, its quantum nature would become more dominant and MMI principle will take over.
-Exactly when the MMI optimization becomes the guiding principle for particle emission is currently not known.
-Nevertheless such an optimization to release information as soon as possible is consistent with the notion that after the Page time, quantum information that falls into the black hole is quickly re-emitted in a timescale set by $T^{-1} \log S$, the ``scrambling time'' \cite{0708.4025, 0808.2096, 1111.6580, 1307.3458, 1503.01409,1405.7365,1512.04993,1710.03363}, where $S$ denotes the Bekenstein-Hawking entropy of the black hole (a quarter of the horizon area).
+It is likely that the Kim-Wen model would not give the same behavior as that of Hiscock-Weems model for large black holes, for which we would expect that the standard picture of Hawking radiation as blackbody holds (any deviation from the Planck spectrum would be small -- note that even the Hiscock-Weems model is not exactly thermal due to the Schwinger term), namely temperature governs the species of Hawking particles that can be emitted.
+As the black hole becomes very small, its quantum nature would become more dominant and maybe only then the MMI principle will take over. {(Note, however, in neither of these models can we be absolutely confident about the very final moment when the black hole is extremely small.
+For the Kim-Wen model this is because $\gamma$ in Eq.(\ref{gamma}) no longer holds in the Planckian regime.)} Such an optimization to release information as soon as possible is in line with the notion that after the Page time, quantum information that falls into the black hole is quickly re-emitted in a timescale set by $T^{-1} \log S$, the ``scrambling time'' \cite{0708.4025, 0808.2096, 1111.6580, 1307.3458, 1503.01409,1405.7365,1512.04993,1710.03363}, where $S$ denotes the Bekenstein-Hawking entropy of the black hole (a quarter of the horizon area).
 This is also consistent with recent findings that terms beyond leading order in the Hawking temperature can have pronounced effects at late time \cite{1906.01735}.
-In any case, since we are only interested in the final moments of the evaporation, we shall simply work with the Kim-Wen model.
-The comparison of the two models in the regime of large $M$ is interesting but would require a separate detailed study with a novel method to overcome/sidestep the numerical constraint.
+However, we can in principle extract quantum information in many ways, which are all in line with the aforementioned general results (that require the recovery of quantum information in some efficient way after the Page time).
+Indeed, if we impose some principle $P$ to govern at each step what sort of particles should be emitted from a black hole, it would of course affect how the charge-to-mass ratio evolves.
+The fact that the Kim-Wen model led to an extremal end state suggests that it should be ruled out as a viable information extraction principle.
+However, in order to reach such a conclusion we must show the conclusion is robust: we will first try to ``save'' the model, and in doing so show that the improved version is also problematic (actually worse).